livey/machine-learning-checklist/deep-learning-QA.md

-- [ ] why use moving average in batch normalization
+- [ ] why not use moving average in batch normalization
-  - jhe
+  * batch differ, will result in large variance when updating the weight
+  - in traditional BN, we backpropagate and count the input feature